 The season, which highlights the contribution and legacy of Hackney’s Black community, will see history being made, for both Hackney and the UK, with the unveiling of the UK’s first permanent public artwork honouring the Windrush generation, and the first renaming of a public space in the borough to reflect Hackney’s inclusive, anti-racist values.

 For full details visit: https://www.lovehackney.uk/black-history-season

 Hackney Archives is open on an appointment only basis from 11am – 6pm on Wednesdays, Thursdays and Fridays.
 They’d love to see you, so do send them an email or register as a user on the catalogue and request what you’d like to see to get the ball rolling.

 Hackney Archives is opening up the vaults!
 Join Elizabeth and Lydia for a relaxed and friendly online introduction to the collections and the kinds of things you can do at the archives on Saturday 10 July 11:00 – 12:00pm.

 This is the first session in a planned programme of free digital events showcasing the wide range of material and possibilities at Hackney Archives.
 Look out for more Archives Live! events.

 Hackney Museum News

-Book your free visit to Hackney Museum and enjoy the excellent Hackney in the 1980s: Photographs from the Tape/Slide Project and Out of the Man Cave exhibitions (see below for details) as well as permanent displays exploring the different reasons that people have moved to Hackney from the Anglo Saxons to the present day.
+Book your free visit to Hackney Museum and enjoy the excellent Being African in Hackney in the 1960s – 2020s and Out of the Man Cave exhibitions (see below for details) as well as permanent displays exploring the different reasons that people have moved to Hackney from the Anglo Saxons to the present day.